Skip to Content

 Lake Minnewanka

-You have opportunities to spot wildlife on the scenic cruise and visit inlets, coves, and bays not reachable on land.
+But the best way to explore the massive lake is on a leisurely cruise.
+Choose from one-hour to 90-minute cruises.
+Guests can spot wildlife on the scenic cruise and visit inlets, coves, and bays not reachable on land.
 The longer journey also travels to Devil’s Gap at the end of the lake.

 Bring a pair of compact binoculars to increase your chance of wildlife sightings.